edchao/edchao.github.io/_posts/2014-10-04-gbDiscover.markdown

 #### A faster and simpler experience

 Over the many weeks we worked on this project, we went from a multiple screen on-boarding process with a two screen app, to a single screen experience.
 At the end of the day we were left with an app that optimized finding and viewing guides while simultaneously encouraging exploration of other guides.

+<a href="https://itunes.apple.com/us/app/guidebook/id428713847?mt=8">Take it for a spin!</a>